-The eTPU has up to 32 timer channels, in addition to having 6 Kbytes of code memory and 1.5 Kbytes of data memory that store software modules downloaded at boot time, and can be mixed and matched as needed for any application.
+The eTPU on the MPC5554 microcontroller has two engines with up to 32 timer channels for each.
+In addition it has 16 Kbytes of code memory and 3 Kbytes of data memory that stores software modules downloaded at boot time and that can be mixed and matched as required for any specific application.

 The eTPU provides more specialized timer processing than the host CPU can achieve.
 This is partially due to the eTPU implementation, which includes specific instructions for handling and processing time events.
+In addition, channel conditions are available for use by the eTPU processor, thus eliminating many branches.
+The eTPU creates no host CPU overhead for servicing timing events.